I am quite certain that there is nothing in this world comparable to a warm, freshly baked muffin to wake up to in the morning.

 - 1/2 teaspoon ground nutmeg

-- 1/2 cup dark brown sugar, packed
+- 1/2 cup packed light or dark brown sugar

 - 1/4 cup granulated sugar

 - 1/3 cup unsweetened applesauce*

 - 2 heaping cups chopped apple (peeled or not peeled—your choice)

 - Preheat oven to 425°F (218°C).
 Spray 12-count muffin pan with nonstick spray.
 Set aside.

 - Prepare oat streusel topping by mixing everything together until the mixture resembles coarse crumbs.
 Set aside.